Godavaru/Godavaru/README.md

 # Thanks ya!
 Thank you for using Godavaru bot, it really means a lot to me!
 I know it's just a starter project, but with the fact that we just hit 50 guilds, I definitely won't stop developing it.
 Thanks again!

+# License
+This repository is protected under the MIT license.
+You can read it [here](https://github.com/Desiiii/Godavaru/blob/master/LICENSE.md).